 This hotel probably has the worst location in Geneva for leisure travelers, being a 20-30 minute trek down a hill and along the lakeside to get to the city center.
-That said, its location on a hill means it has excellent, if distant, views, and it has a really gorgeous pool, albeit in a rather unattractive 60’s tower block.
+However, its location on a hill means it has excellent, if distant, views and a really gorgeous pool, albeit in a rather unattractive ’60s tower block.

 Otherwise, this hotel is not noteworthy and feels dated, more like an airport hotel, although their breakfast is very good.
 There is no Club Lounge at this hotel, but it is worth considering as a hotel option if you are redeeming IHG Rewards Club points because you will get excellent value for them here because Geneva is so expensive.
 This is why we have put the Intercontinental in position nine in this “best of” article.

 We offer free benefits at most Intercontinental hotels if you book with our luxury travel concierge.
 Contact us for extra benefits and promotions at this hotel.

 Last but by no means least, in position ten, we select La Reserve Geneve, which is part of the Leading Hotels of the World.
 I have put this hotel in the last position of our list as La Reserve is quite a walk from the center and located in the heart of a beautifully landscaped park of 10 acres on the shores of Lake Geneva.
 It is located around a 20-minute walk from the center, which is frankly a pain.

 Le Reserve specializes in its wonderful Spa.
 The 2000 sqm Spa of La Réserve offers 17 treatment rooms, all dedicated to massages, personalized treatments, and facials.
 An indoor and outdoor pool, sauna, and hammam will keep you busy.

 During the warmer months, try one of their terraces or get down in the Bar-lounge with live DJs every night.
 All great, but you are some distance from the center, which, for us, is a problem.